04 Dec The best luxury skiing in Italy

-Our favourite luxury skiing in Italy is in the Val d’Aosta.
+Our favourite luxury skiing in Italy is a ski safari in the Val d’Aosta.
 The high altitude means that you’re more likely to find good snow here than in other areas.
 This underrated corner of Italy neighbours some of Europe’s highest mountains.
 The Mont Blanc is overlooking one end and the Matterhorn and Monte Rosa the other.
 The Val d’Aosta is surrounded by the most recognizable mountains in Europe.

 Authenticity is part of the luxury of skiing in this region of Italy.
 This is important to us.
 As a result, with us, you will be immersed in the local culture, not treated like a tourist.
 Our unique network can make this happen.
 We call into each restaurant and hotel before you arrive, giving them information on who you are and how special your ski holiday is.
 This way, they greet you when you arrive with the welcome you deserve.
 The Italians are very friendly but this added boost helps you stand out when things are busy.
 The little villages with amazing places to eat are still surprisingly untouched.
 They may not be easy to find but are well worth the effort, and that’s where we come in.

 This region of Italy is certainly special.
 The position of the Aosta Valley, between Switzerland and France, means that your luxury skiing in Italy can expand to include other countries.
 The three countries are completely different: the food, the look of the people, the wine and the skiing.
 It needs to be experienced to be completely understood.
 For us, there is nothing better than seeing this difference first hand by skiing from country to country.
 As it’s a country with many ski areas, we have written a blog about skiing in other areas of Italy: check it out here

 Stunning Alpine geography